-Deutsche Bank New Zealand is a subsidiary of the German global banking and financial services company headquartered in Frankfurt.
+Deutsche Bank New Zealand is a subsidiary of the German global banking and financial services company, headquartered in Frankfurt.

 HBS Bank (also known as Hastings Building Society) is a bank in New Zealand with branches in Hastings, Napier and Havelock North serving the Hawke’s Bay region.

-Westpac New Zealand is the second largest bank in the country, a subsidiary of the Western-Pacific, one of Australia’s big four banks.
+Westpac New Zealand is the second largest bank in the country, a subsidiary of the Western-Pacific, one of the Australia’s big four banks.

-HSBC in New Zealand has a pretty broad and diverse product and service portfolios which include internet banking, credit cards, borrowings, savings, everyday banking, ATM withdrawals and more.
+HSBC in New Zealand has a pretty broad and diverse product and service portfolios, which include internet banking, credit cards, borrowings, savings, everyday banking, ATM withdrawals and more.